 Eugenie Victoria Helena, born 23 March 1990, is the second daughter of the Duke of York and Sarah, Duchess of York.
-She is eighth in line to the throne.
+She is tenth in line to the throne.
 Along with her elder sister, Beatrice, she is styled Her Royal Highness, with the title Princess.

 Eugenie followed in her sister’s footsteps, attending Upton House School, Coworth Park School and St George’s School, near Windsor.
 From 2003-08 she attended Marlborough College in Wiltshire, graduating with A-levels in art, English literature and history of art.